TobiasBg/WP-Table-Reloaded/readme.txt

 = Support? =

-If you find a bug or have a feature request, please don't hesitate to tell me about it.
-You would help a lot if you could add an issue ticket in the [issue tracker on Google Code](http://code.google.com/p/wp-table-reloaded/).
-Feature requests may also posted in the comments on the plugin website.

-For other help or support questions, please use the [WordPress Support Forums](http://wordpress.org/tags/wp-table-reloaded).
-Please [search](http://wordpress.org/support/) through the forums first, then [open a new thread](http://wordpress.org/tags/wp-table-reloaded) (with the tag "wp-table-reloaded").
+For support questions, bug reports, or feature requests, please use the [WordPress Support Forums](http://wordpress.org/tags/wp-table-reloaded).
+Please [search](http://wordpress.org/support/) through the forums first, then [open a new thread](http://wordpress.org/tags/wp-table-reloaded) with the tag "wp-table-reloaded".
 Thank you!
-You may also make feature requests using this method!
-Don't be shy!

 = Requirements? =